Visual Studio Code Case Study

 No commands were generated or run for this study.

-Direct SDK fixes are actionable. @anthropic-ai/sdk is a declared root devDependency for Copilot-related tooling.
-Bumping toward 0.91.1 is a concrete maintainer action CVE Lite surfaces immediately.
+The direct SDK fix is actionable. @anthropic-ai/[email protected] is a declared root devDependency for Copilot-related tooling.
+Bumping to 0.91.1 is a concrete maintainer action with no transitive complexity.

 Why this matters

 Teams trust VS Code as infrastructure.
-A verified root lockfile scan still surfaces 9 vulnerable package versions, including a high-severity braces issue in the gulp build chain and two direct Anthropic SDK advisories in Copilot-related tooling.
+A verified root lockfile scan still surfaces 6 vulnerable package versions — including a critical sandbox runtime issue and a direct Anthropic SDK advisory in Copilot-related tooling.

 Scan command